 Research Areas

-sociolinguistics (particularly language variation and metalinguistic analyses); language and gender; queer linguistics/lavender linguistics; intersections between literature and linguistics
+sociolinguistics (particularly language variation and metalinguistic analyses); language and gender; language attitudes and ideologies; queer linguistics/lavender linguistics; transnational feminism

 Biography

-I'm a second-year PhD student in the Romance Languages & Literatures program.
-I earned my BA in Comparative Literature from Barnard College in 2019 and completed a BA/MA at Columbia University in English & Comparative Literature in 2020.
-My research thus far has looked at the emergence of neo-morphemes and neo-pronouns among non-binary French speakers in Montréal.
+My research thus far has looked at the emergence of neo-morphemes and neo-pronouns among non-binary French speakers in Montréal, language attitudes and ideologies in the linguistic landscape of Lisbon, Portugal, and treatment of l'écriture inclusive in the French press.
 I am also involved with the Corpus of New York City English (CoNYCE) project, looking at New Yorkers' metalinguistic attitudes towards the "New York accent."
 To learn more about my current projects, you can visit my website.

-In my free time, I enjoy restoring vintage garments, embroidering wearable art, and fostering senior cats.
+In my free time, I enjoy restoring vintage garments from the 1910s-1950s, embroidering wearable art, and befriending neighborhood cats.
 My pronouns are she/her/hers.

 Selected Publications